-Using results from the cost-effectiveness model, we estimated the potential budget impact of adding semaglutide to current lifestyle modification for US adults with BMI \geq 30 or 27.0 kg/m2 \leq BMI<30 kg/m2 with one or more weight-related comorbidities.
-In accordance with the Reference Case, semaglutide is treated as an intervention in the budget impact analysis, as it has been on the market for less than two years as of posting the Model Analysis Plan.
+Using results from the cost-effectiveness model, we estimated the potential budget impact of adding semaglutide to current lifestyle modification for US adults with BMI ≥30 or 27.0 kg/m2≤BMI<30 kg/m2 with one or more weight-related comorbidities.
+In accordance with the Reference Case, semaglutide is treated as an intervention in the budget impact analysis, as it has been on the market for less than two years as of posting of the corresponding model analysis plan.
 In contrast, liraglutide, phentermine/topiramate, and bupropion/naltrexone are treated as comparators, as they have been on the market for two years or more.